Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 Yorkshire Terrier Maltese Mix Feeding

-They should have their meals split between two or three feedings and the breed should never have constant access to dry food.
+They should have their meals split between two or three feedings, and the breed should never have constant access to dry food.

-The reason for this is because it is hard to monitor the amount of food your Yorktese is eating when he has constant access to it.
+This is because it is hard to monitor the amount of food your Yorktese is eating when he has constant access to it.

-The breed is prone to obesity so food intake should be monitored and all treats, whether it is fresh meat, vegetables, fruit, or dog treats, should be counted into his daily calories to prevent weight gain.
+The breed is prone to obesity, so food intake should be monitored, and all treats, whether it is fresh meat, vegetables, fruit, or dog treats, should be counted into his daily calories to prevent weight gain.

 Water should be offered throughout the day.